gem5/website/_pages/governance.md

 Anyone, capable of showing respect to others, can contribute to the project, regardless of their skills, as there are many ways to contribute.
 For instance, a contributor might be active on the project mailing list and issue tracker, or might supply patches.
 The various ways of contributing are described in more detail in a separate document [Submitting Contributions](/contributing).

 [GitHub discsussions](https://github.com/orgs/gem5/discussions) or [GitHub issues](https://github.com/gem5/gem5/issues) are the most appropriate place for a contributor to ask for help when making their first contribution.
-See the [Submitting Contributions](/contributing) page on the gem5 wiki for details of the gem5 contribution process.
+See the [Submitting Contributions](/contributing) page on the gem5 website or the [CONTRIBUTING.md](CONTRIBUTING.md) for details of the gem5 contribution process.
 Each new contribution should be submitted as a patch to our GitHub site.
-Then, other gem5 developers will review your patch, possibly asking for minor changes.
+Then, other gem5 developers will review your patch, possibly asking for changes.
 After the patch has received consensus (see [Decision Making Process](#decision-making-process)), the patch is ready to be committed to the gem5 tree.
-For maintainers, this is as simple as pushing the changeset.
 For contributors, a maintainer should approve and merge the changeset for you.
 If a maintainer does not merge the changeset within a reasonable window (a couple of days), send a friendly reminder email to the gem5-dev list.
 Before a patch is committed to gem5, it must receive at least 2 approvals.
 If there are no reviews on a patch, users should send follow up notes asking for reviews.

 #### Reviewing Patches